miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-1-create-apps-in-teams.md

     ![A screenshot of the loaded app](03-1/media/ex3-t2-image4.png)

-7. **Test** the application in Teams and make sure it behaves as you expect.
+7. Test the application in **Teams** and make sure it behaves as expected.

 #### Task 3: Give permissions